 Laguna, particularly Barrio Pansol, had been my swimming locale of choice after I graduated from college and dropped out of medical school.
 My life was at a crossroads, and I spent a great deal of time contemplating the whys and what-ifs of life in the healing waters of Laguna Hot Springs.

-Our van left Imus at about 10:30 AM on a relaxed yet sunny day.
+Our van left Imus, Cavite, at about 10:30 AM on a relaxed yet sunny day.
 We traversed the newly-built connector roads between Cavite and Laguna.
-We were in Cabuyao in about an hour and a half as we picked up orders of “rellenong bangus” (grilled, stuffed milkfish) and “lechon manok” (roasted chicken) from food stalls located along the route.
+We arrived in Cabuyao in about an hour and a half, having picked up orders of “rellenong bangus” (grilled, stuffed milkfish) and “lechon manok” (roasted chicken) from food stalls located along the route.

 From Dasmariñas, Cavite, we used this new access road to Laguna.